Part 6 of a guide for new, beginning, or returning players in World of Warcraft.

 From there, you need to right-click on the item you are interested in selling in your bags to place it in the window.
 The left side of the window can be thought of as auction settings.
 Here you can specify how many you want to sell (Quantity), how much you want to sell each one for (Unit Price), and how long you want it to be posted (Duration).
 It will also show how much you are expected to pay the auction house as a fee for posting (Deposit) and the expected amount you would receive if you sell successfully (Total Price).

 The right side of the window shows the current auctions for that item and can be useful in setting the price for your item.
 If there are no other auctions for that item and you don’t know what price to set, there are many great online tools like The Undermine Journal.
 Once you have created your auction, you can then view it under the auctions tab.

 Once your auction sells you will get your deposit back but the auction house will take a percentage cut of the sales.
 Additionally, it will take an hour for your money to arrive.
-You can see the time until you receive your payment under the auctions tab as well.
+You can see the time until you receive your payment under the “Auctions” tab.

-What if you don’t want to sell your item to a NPC or another player and just want to hold on to it?
+What if you don’t want to sell your item to an NPC or another player and just want to hold on to it?
 That is where storage comes into play.
-In short, there are three main types of storage — your personal bank, void storage, and a guild bank.
+In short, there are three main types of storage:

 Personal and Reagent Bank

 Your personal bank can be accessed in large cities throughout the game.
 You can find a list of most of the bank locations here.

 Using your bank is simple and straightforward.
 In short, after finding the bank, you click on a banker and click on an item in your bag to deposit or an item in your bank to withdraw.
 By default, your bank can store 28 items with the option to pay to unlock additional spaces which you can fill with storage bags.